Private Flood Insurance vs FEMA: Don't Get Flooded - Which is Right for You?

 Advantages of Private Flood Insurance

 One significant advantage of private flood insurance is the potential cost savings.
-Policies from private insurers can be 20-50% cheaper than those from the NFIP.
+A private flood insurance policy can be 20-50% cheaper than those from the NFIP, offering more flexibility in coverage limits and quicker activation times.
 Additionally, private insurers often offer higher coverage limits and additional benefits like temporary living expenses.

 Comparing Costs